Jeffreyai7/Faqs-Accordion/README.md

 # React + Vite

+This is a Frontend Mentor Challenge on building an accordion.

+it was built using:
+Semantic HTML 5
+Vanilla CSS
+Mobile First Approach
+React Library
 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: